Fashion Scholarship Fund 2026 case study

 Consumer Insights & Persona Development

-This project began with a personal connection to the problem I was already interested in researching.
+This project began with a personal connection to a problem I was already interested in researching.
 Through my own experience watching my sister fight pediatric cancer, I saw firsthand how deeply clothing impacts comfort, confidence, and identity during medical treatment.
 What should be a simple daily choice, such as getting dressed, can become physically difficult and emotionally overwhelming.
 Clothing becomes medical rather than expressive, yet it is still not medically functional.

 That experience stayed with me and shaped how I approached this case study.
 When I began exploring the adaptive apparel market, I noticed a clear gap: while adaptive fashion is growing, most solutions are designed for either young children or adults.
 Teenagers (ages 13–18) are largely overlooked, even though this is the age group most focused on identity, self-expression, and social belonging.
 This insight led me to a key question: